badgamerbad/Learning/Web Technologies/Docker/psl knowledge center/README.md

 Defination - Containers are an `application-centric` way to deliver high performing, scalable applications on the infrastructure of your choice

     self contained enviornment build using one or more images (created from docker image)

-- 1 process per container
+- should be 1 process per container
 - on windows we create windows containers
 - on linux we create linux containers
 - create images from the container